Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 |1940-2349-1243|Ted.Williams\@someserver.com|23455 |3200.00|
 |1959-9909-4567|Ted.Williams\@someserver.com|61545 |2500.00|

 For some reason, I fear typing SQL that isn't in all caps.
 It isn't case-sensitive, and it doesn't matter.
-While the data will be more complex, this example demonstrates a basic table structure you will encounter.
+While real data will be more complex, this example demonstrates a basic table structure you will encounter.
 As you can see, it appears that Ted has multiple accounts.
 Duplication is the bane of the database engineer.
 It always confounds analysis in one way or another.

 Let's take a quick aside to discuss _Structured Query Language_, or SQL.
 SQL is the _lingua-Franca_ of the database world.
 Although many technologies use "Not Only" SQL, you'll get the most mileage from SQL, and it is a prerequisite if you want to work with data in almost any capacity.
 The good news is that learning at a basic level is relatively simple, and functional fluency can be achieved relatively easily.
 There are also plenty of free resources available to learn and practice it.
 W3 schools is an excellent one. ^[https://www.w3schools.com/]